-Anil Kothuri: So, if we look at it as we earn 1% less, we will deploy only 20% of the capital that we would
+Anil Kothuri: So, if we look at it as we earn 1% less, we will deploy only 20% of the capital that we would have otherwise deployed on the book.

 Gao Zhixuan: And just my last question is on the overall ROA trajectories.
 We are looking at somewhere about